ThereforeGames/unprompted/docs/MANUAL.md

 This is the file extension that Unprompted will assume you're looking for with `[file]`.

-### syntax/n_temp (str)
+### syntax/sanitize_before (str)

-This is a temporary string that replaces all newline characters for easier/safer processing with Unprompted.
+This is a dictionary of strings that will be replaced at the start of processing.
+By default, Unprompted will swap newline and tab characters to the `\\n` placeholder.

 ### syntax/n_final (str)

-This is a string that `n_temp` is replaced with in the final output.
-Defaults to a space, which is helpful in most cases when coding multiline templates.
-In my experience, space creates the fewest problems, but feel free to experiment with other values.
+This is a dictionary of strings that will be replaced after processing.
+By default, Unprompted will convert the `\\n` placeholder to a space.

 ### syntax/tag_start (str)